 6. Pour the mixture into your baking tray or into a mould.

-7. Allow to cool.
-When solid smash into tasty treats.
+7. Allow the honeycomb to cool.
+When it’s solid, carefully break it up into tasty treats.
 Add any extra ingredients or crush and sprinkle over ice cream!

 Why is honeycomb full of bubbles?